About the Project

 In 2013, AAAS undertook a preliminary data-gathering initiative.
 An online questionnaire was broadly distributed to scientists, engineers and health professionals internationally for the purposes of learning their perspectives on the nature and scope of their social responsibilities and to identify any apparent similarities and differences in perspectives according to multiple demographic variables.
 The questionnaire relied on convenience sampling and, therefore, the results could not be generalized beyond the study sample.
 Nevertheless, the research did suggest potential research questions for further exploration.
 Read about the results of this questionnaire in the 2015 report, available here.

-AAAS aims to launch the survey internationally in 2019 with support of the NSF.
+AAAS will launch the survey internationally in 2019 with support of the NSF.

 - Melissa Anderson, PhD., Professor, Department of Organizational Leadership, Policy and Development, University of Minnesota